Reduction of Order: Solving Second-Order Differential Equations with Ease

 5. Simplify and Solve for v'(x):

 This step often involves some algebraic manipulation.
 Crucially, because y₁(x) is already a solution, many terms will cancel out, simplifying the equation considerably.
 The resulting equation will be a first-order differential equation in v'(x).
-This first-order equation is often solvable using techniques like separation of variables or integrating factors.
+Here's the thing — this first-order equation is often solvable using techniques like separation of variables or integrating factors.
 The key is that we've reduced the order of the original differential equation.

 6. Integrate to find v(x):